 - Warm water showers

-- Dives are made from one of the 2 aluminium tenders accommodating 10 divers each, in comfort, 2 x 100 HP Yamaha 4 strokes engines VHF radios and depth sounders
+- Dives are made from one of the 2 aluminum tenders accommodating 10 divers each, in comfort, 2 x 100 HP Yamaha 4 strokes engines VHF radios, and depth sounders

 - 14 crew for a maximum of 16 divers